-The Iditarod is an annually held sled dog race which covers over 1,000 miles of stunning Alaskan terrain.
+The Iditarod is an annually held sled dog race that covers over 1,000 miles of stunning Alaskan terrain.
 The race begins in early March and mushers race from Anchorage all the way up north to Nome.
 The event itself is a sight to behold and is streamed on national television.

 The Fur Rondy event is the official starting point of the Iditarod, which allows you to see and meet the mushers and their teams personally.
 This gives you an up-close and personal view of what the event is going to be like.

 Each team of mushers has around 14 sled dogs pulling them.
-These dogs have been professionally trained to withstand Alaska’s harsh environment.
-The race is vital to the mushers as it is to the sled dogs.
+These dogs have been professionally trained to withstand Alaska's harsh environment.
+The race is as vital to the mushers as it is to the sled dogs.